RJ Barrett NBA Playoffs Player Props: Knicks vs. Cavaliers

 RJ Barrett Insights vs. the Cavaliers

-- The Cavaliers concede 41.2 rebounds per game, ranking second in the league.
+- On the glass, the Cavaliers have allowed 41.2 rebounds per game, which puts them second in the league.

 RJ Barrett vs. the Cavaliers